-CSC is now offering free drop-in programs in Clemons Contemplative Room 220.
+In January 2018 CSC began offering free drop-in programs in Clemons Contemplative Room 220.
 Located on the second floor of Clemons Library, the room is also a reservable space for contemplative practices and serves as a quiet, drop-in space at all other times.
 The programs offered in Clemons 220 are open to all students, faculty, staff, and members of the local community (unless otherwise noted in the program details.)

 Gibson 204 (Crescent Room)

 This quiet drop-in space in the South Lawn complex is open to all students, faculty, and staff.
 The room is accessible via swipe with a valid UVA ID, and has the same hours as Gibson Hall: (Monday-Thursday: 7:30am-10:30 pm, Friday: 7:30 am-6:00 pm, the building is closed on weekends.)
 Group reservation requests for this space can be placed via firstname.lastname@example.org.

 This room was transformed into a multi-purpose, restorative space in 2015.
 It serves as a multi-purpose, restorative space for contemplative courses and workshops.
 It is solely available for academic courses with a contemplative focus and for contemplative workshops, presentations, research and drop-in sessions.
 CCI encourages staff, faculty, and students to visit in between classes, meetings, clinicals, etc., to reflect, re-charge and take care of themselves, when the room is not scheduled.
 Visit CCI's website for the current schedule.

 McLeod 2025 (Maria Tussi Kluge Resilience Room)